Ace of Base: 2012–present: Departures, Hidden Gems and 30th anniversary

 Ace Thursdays continued throughout 2012, but were discontinued in May 2013.
 In November 2012, Jenny was quoted as saying, "The rest of the band are doing other things. ...
 We're just wishing each other luck at this stage.
 I have a dream that we'll get back together, so I don't want to bang anyone on the head".
 Jenny began touring as "Jenny from Ace of Base" alongside popular Eurodance acts from the decade.

-In January 2014, Julia announced on her official Facebook page that she had left the group in 2012.
-She later confirmed that Clara had also left, saying on her Facebook page, "I never really left the group, one day I just didn't hear anything from them and it's the same with Clara.
+In January 2014, Julia announced that she had left the group in 2012.
+She later confirmed that Clara had also left, saying "I never really left the group, one day I just didn't hear anything from them and it's the same with Clara.
 Like it went up in smoke; really strange".
-Clara has since gone to release a number of solo singles, and has collaborated with various EDM producers such as KREAM and R3hab.
+Clara has since released several solo singles, and has collaborated with various EDM producers such as KREAM and R3hab.

 A remix EP was released in July 2014, featuring new remixes of "All That She Wants".
-On September 27, Jonas announced that members were filming a documentary chronicling the production of "All That She Wants" at Google headquarters.
-The documentary was aired on the Swedish channel SVT as part of the Hitlåtens Historia series on March 18, 2015.

 In December 2014 and January 2015, remastered versions of their first four studio albums, in both European and American editions, were released digitally.
 This was followed in March by Hidden Gems, a compilation album consisting entirely of demos and b-sides.
 "Would You Believe", one of the last tracks recorded by the original quartet in 2005, was released as a promotional single.
+The band filmed a multi-part documentary titled "The Story" at Google Headquarters that was posted on YouTube in March 2015.
+It also aired on Swedish television.

-In a 2015 interview with ABC News, Ulf said of a future reunion, "With the right elements in the next few years, I don't think it's impossible"; however, in July 2016, Jenny remarked: "We won't re-form. [...]
+In a 2015 interview with ABC News, Ulf remarked on the possibility of a future reunion, stating, "With the right elements in the next few years, I don't think it's impossible"; however, in July 2016, Jenny remarked: "We won't re-form. [...]
 We're finished working together but we're not finished being family together.
 We have a lot of fun plans in the future but no musical plans".
 In 2018, Jonas said a potential reunion had been discussed, but noted "We always got the same question "where is Malin?".
 I am still writing music, maybe one song each fortnight or something.
 It's a lot of fun, like therapy.
 And maybe if we do a reunion...
 I have songs for it!"